Revenue

 Risks

-2. Creator Disintermediation: OnlyFans' success hinges on creators bringing their own audiences from other platforms.
-However, this leaves the company vulnerable to creators migrating followers to competing sites or their own platforms.
-The lack of strong network effects or internal discovery features means top creators could easily switch to alternatives offering better revenue splits or features.
+Creator disintermediation: OnlyFans' success hinges on creators bringing their own audiences from other platforms.
+This leaves the company vulnerable to creators migrating followers to competing sites offering better revenue splits or internal discovery features, with no strong network effects to retain them.

-3. AI-Driven Commoditization: The rise of AI chatbots and content generation tools threatens to commoditize the personalized interactions that drive OnlyFans' retention and monetization.
-As AI becomes more sophisticated at simulating intimate conversations, it could undermine the perceived value of creator-fan relationships, potentially reducing subscriber willingness to pay and overall platform engagement.
+AI-driven commoditization: The rise of AI chatbots and content generation tools threatens to commoditize the personalized interactions that drive OnlyFans' retention and monetization.
+As AI becomes more sophisticated at simulating intimate conversations, it could reduce subscriber willingness to pay and undermine overall platform engagement.